nprapps/nprapps.github.com/_posts/2018-11-19-elex-18-districts.markdown

 Once I had all the data, I opened up a d3.js-based U.S. map template that my colleague Alyson Hurt developed.
 I passed the data to Javascript to color each congressional district based on its `GEOID` and the count of locations inside in it.

 The graphic you see repeated 11 times on the story page is actually the same static file iFramed in each time, but with an added parameter of `chartdata=XYZ`.
 The Javascript reads that parameter then displays the appropriate data.
+That code is available [here](https://github.com/nprapps/graphics-archive/tree/master/2018/11/district-indicators-20181031).

 Complete data (excluding the Brewers Association's proprietary they gave us to use for this piece) is available [here](https://github.com/nprapps/open-data/tree/master/district-portrait).